Drax Project's Shaan Singh shares about his humble beginnings

 Doing cover gigs, they started sneaking originals into the mix and Drax Project was born with Shaan on vocals and saxophone, Matt Beachen on drums, Sam Thomson on bass and Ben O'Leary on guitar.

-Opening for Ed Sheeran, touring with Camila Carbello, doing a promotion tour of 60 US radio stations and winning Breakthrough Artist of the Year and single of the year for Woke Up Late at the Vodafone New Zealand Music Awards, Drax Project have well and truly surpassed their humble beginnings.
+Opening for Ed Sheeran, touring with Camila Cabello, doing a promotion tour of 60 US radio stations and winning Breakthrough Artist of the Year and single of the year for Woke Up Late at the Vodafone New Zealand Music Awards, Drax Project have well and truly surpassed their humble beginnings.

 Hailing from Kāpiti, attending Raumati South School and Kāpiti College, Shaan has not forgotten the opportunities he was given during school years.